What is a Business Process Manager and what is it for?

 This article aims to clear up those doubts.
 Here, I will explain what BPMN is, how it differs from other process mapping techniques, and, most importantly, when and why you should consider it the best option to visualize and optimize your workflows.
 If you’ve tried mapping processes before and haven’t achieved the expected results, this methodology might be exactly what you need.

-BPMN, or Business Process Model and Notation, as previously mentioned, is a widely used methodology for the graphical representation of business processes.
-Its main objective is to provide a standard and understandable way to model and communicate business processes, both on a technical and business level.
-The advantage of BPMN lies in the fact that it provides a visual notation that is easily understandable for all project participants, whether they are business analysts designing the process, developers implementing the solution, or even executives needing to understand the organization’s workflow.
+BPMN, as mentioned above, is a widely used methodology for the graphical representation of business processes.
+Its main objective is to provide a standard and understandable way to model and communicate business processes at both a technical and business level.
+The advantage of BPMN is that it provides a visual notation that is easily understandable to all participants in a project, whether they are business analysts who design the process in a complex way, developers who implement the solution in a thorough way, or even executives who need to deeply understand the organization's workflow.
+In addition, BPMN offers the possibility of graphically representing different types of tasks, events and flows within a business process in a clear and simple way, achieving effective communication between all stakeholders.

 The BPMN diagram is composed of various graphical elements that represent different aspects of a process.
 These elements include activities, decisions, events, and flows, like what happens with flowcharts.